aythels/Covid-Monitor-API/README.md

 ### Second Session
 In contrast to the first session, pair programming was used near the end of the project in creating unit tests with a focus on improving code quality.

 Discussing edge cases in the unit tests during the pair programming sessions allowed us to reflect on the implementation of the API routes.
 This was crucial in ensuring that we both understood the project prompt correctly since we worked on different parts of the API.
 In writing the unit tests, we encountered several bugs such as forgetting to type check an invalid parameter or formatting the export csv incorrectly.
-The root of the problem was identified quickly because we were able to bounce suggestions off each other in real time during the pair programming session
+The root of the problem was identified quickly because we were able to bounce suggestions off each other in real time during the pair programming session.

 ### Positives
 Can be used to introduce the project to the driver in the onboarding process.
 The watcher who is teaching can help troubleshoot minor but obscure bugs and difficulties that may arise during setup that would otherwise take a long time to resolve due to lack of experience with the tech stack.